Eoic/Shelf/README.md

 ## Running Celery Worker

 To process background tasks (such as book uploads and metadata extraction), you need to run a Celery worker.
-Make sure your Redis and MongoDB services are running and your environment variables are set (see `.env.example`).
+Make sure your Redis and PostgreSQL services are running and your environment variables are set (see `.env.example`).

 ### Start Celery worker (locally):